cad324/Trend-Global/documents/team-contract.md

 9. What are our procedures for re-visiting this contract?

+ - If we have all agree that the contract has to be amended to move forward with the project.

 10. What else do we want to include in this contract?
 (Think about a *fun* clause... not everything is always about work!
 Sometimes you need to celebrate your accomplishments!)

+ -